vuongducphuong/documentation/content/applications/sales/point_of_sale/employee_login.rst

 For your employees to be able to log in by scanning their badge, they must have a badge ID assigned.
 To do so, go to the **Employees** app, open the employee form, and click the :guilabel:`HR settings` tab.
-Then, enter the badge ID of your choice in the :guilabel:`Badge ID` field of the :guilabel:`Attendance/Point of Sale` category or click :guilabel:`Generate`.
+Then, enter the badge ID of your choice in the :guilabel:`Badge ID` field of the :guilabel:`Attendance/Điểm bán hàng` category or click :guilabel:`Generate`.

 To switch to another user, lock the session by clicking the lock-shaped icon (:guilabel:`🔓`) at the top-right of the screen and scan your badge.